coq/coq/doc/sphinx/proof-engine/ltac.rst

    From Section :ref:`ltac-syntax` we know that Ltac has a primitive notion of integers, but they are only used as arguments for primitive tactics and we cannot make computations with them.
-Thus, instead, we use Coq's natural number type :g:`nat`.
+Thus, instead, we use Rocq's natural number type :g:`nat`.

    .. coqtop:: in